 There is definite preparation required for this kind of strategic planning, to be able to move beyond the decades-old legacy security system functionality and achieve the advanced organization-specific security and business benefits that organizations deserve for their security technology investments.

 RBCS and D6 Research have identified four key steps that organizations should be taking BEFORE developing requirements, meeting with vendors, or considering any specific system.
 Organizations should be looking more toward a platform approach that is capable of today’s requirements but is agile enough to handle evolving threats and security practices that are expected to evolve and mature.

-In a free 25-minute phone call, you can explore how security technology strategic investment planning would work for you.
+In a free 25-minute Zoom session discussion, you can explore how security technology strategic investment planning would work for you.